We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The company also states that this supplement may help support immune health and metabolism.

-Some reviewers state that the large tablets are difficult to swallow.
-Additionally, this multivitamin contains artificial colors and fillers, plus nutrients with low bioavailability, such as zinc oxide and sodium selenite.
+- contains nutrients with low bioavailability, such as zinc oxide and sodium selenite

 The following table compares the multivitamins in this article.